jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: python

-    AttributeError: 'Joe' object has no attribute 'first_name'
+    AttributeError: 'Joe' object has no attribute 'the_first'

 * I add ``self.first_name`` to ``Joe`` with a value